danubetech/did-resolution-test-suite.github.io/README.md

 #### Run specific tests

+To run the test-suite with a custom set of tests in a CI env, it's advised to edit the `env` section in the [config file](https://github.com/danubetech/did-resolution-test-suite/blob/main/cypress.json) for cypress.

-Tests can be switched off and on by the usage of environment variables.
+Tests can also be switched off and on by the usage of environment variables.
 By default, all tests and all specs are run.
-In order to run subset of all tests, the environment variables of specific tests have to be swtichd off.
+In order to run a subset of all tests, the environment variables of specific tests have to be switched off.
 This can be done by setting the environment variable to `false`.

+*Note:* This environment variables are not supported by `npm test` but can be used with `cypress`

 See below for a list of environment variables:

 ````markdown
 "TEST_200"              runs a test with a normal DID